HedgeDocs/HedgeDocs.github.io/docs/guides/hedgehog-engine/blueblur/levels/importing-terrain.md

 - Copy and convert materials"
 - Force tags from Source 3D models' material names as submesh layer

-...and to turn off these options under "Tags":

-- Models
-- Materials

-In the end, you should have it setup like this:
+In the end, you should have a similar setup to this:

 ![HedgehogConverter settings](assets/importing-terrain/hedgehog_converter_window.png)